JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 4 - RxJs/Real time chat.md

 1. **Food Menu and Ordering System**

     - **`HttpClient` with `switchMap`**: Fetch and display food items from a backend service.
 Use `switchMap` to cancel previous requests when a new one is made (e.g., changing menu categories).
-    - **`BehaviorSubject`**: Hold the current state of the shopping cart, allowing various components (like cart summary, item count) to reactively update.
+    - **`BehaviorSubject`**: Hold the current state of the shopping cart, allowing various components (like cart summary, item count) to reactively update. #DONE
-    - **`tap`**: For side effects like logging, analytics tracking upon adding/removing items from the cart.
+    - **`tap`**: For side effects like logging, analytics tracking upon adding/removing items from the cart. #DONE
 2. **Real-Time Order Tracking**

     - **`WebSocketSubject` or similar**: Establish a WebSocket connection for real-time updates on order status.